 How do we justify the cost to leadership?

 Frame the investment around reducing risk, cutting recurring costs, and unlocking faster time-to-market.
-Quantify the cost of inaction—downtime, security breaches, and lost market opportunities—and compare that to projected ROI from automation, lower infrastructure costs, and faster feature delivery2.
+Quantify the cost of inaction — downtime, security breaches, and lost opportunities — and compare that to projected ROI from automation, lower infrastructure costs, and faster feature delivery2.

-What’s the biggest mistake teams make starting modernization?
+What’s the biggest mistake teams make when starting modernization?

 Can AI accelerate the modernization process?

-Yes, AI can speed tasks like code analysis, automated code translation, and test generation, but it’s an assistant, not a replacement for senior engineers.
-Use AI to remove manual grunt work while humans make architectural and business-critical decisions3.
+Yes.
+AI can speed code analysis, automated code translation, and test generation, but it’s an assistant — not a replacement for senior engineers.
+Use AI to remove manual grunt work while humans make architectural and business-critical decisions4.

 Short Q&A Summary